natir/blog/content/long-read-misassemblies/index.md

 Misassemblies quast metrics were good, for long reads uncorrected assemblies maybe the name isn't the good one, **large unalignement** was maybe a better name?
 Finaly it's still an assemblies evaluation metrics if you reduce the *# misassemblies* number you improve your assemblies.

 Reduce misassemblies number was a good thing but remove short misassemblies and create large misassemblies isn't a good idea.
 Compare misassemblies length distribution could be a better idea, even it's less clear than a unique number.
-I think we can create better tools than just a boxplot human eye analysis.
+I think we can create better tools than just a violin plot human eye analysis.

 ## Acknowledgement

 For her help in writing this blog post:
 - Rayan Chikhi
 - Jean-Stéphane Varré
+- Matthieu Falce

 For her proof reading:

 -